 Youth and Family Nights

-These once-monthly events are reserved for families with children ages 6 to 11.
+These events occur every Wednesday from 5:30-7:30pm and are reserved for families with children ages 6 to 11.
 All children at a Youth and Family Night must be accompanied by an adult.
 The Foodbank does not have any volunteer opportunities for children younger than 6 years old.
 Special activities, sorting or packing food, videos, and a warehouse tour are all part of an introduction to the Foodbank.
 This is a great opportunity to teach children the importance of giving back to their communities.
 We ask that you allow each child to bring a can of food to donate during our “Follow the Can Tour.”